Sunshine=a good time. It’s no secret that people are happier in sunnier places.

 Didn’t see your city on either list?
 Well, a solar panel system is still a wise investment no matter where you live.
 In fact, solar panels will even work on cloudy days in the dreariest of towns.

 In fact, some of the cloudiest cities house some of the country’s best solar producers.
 So don’t let it deter you from installing solar panels on your home.
-Talk to a Solar Specialist about it.
+Talk to a Solar Energy Specialist about it.